Robert Tienwen Chien: Biography

-Robert Tienwen Chien was born in Wuxi, Jiangsu, China as the youngest of eight children, and emigrated to the United States in 1952 to continue his technical studies, enrolling at the University of Illinois at Urbana–Champaign.
-He received his B.S. in electrical engineering in 1954, and continued graduate studies at Illinois, receiving his A.M in Mathematics in 1957, and his Ph.D. in electrical engineering in 1958.
+Robert Tienwen Chien was born in Wuxi, Jiangsu, China as the youngest of eight children, and emigrated to the United States in 1952 to continue his technical studies, He received his B.S. in electrical engineering in 1954 from the University of Illinois Urbana-Champaign, and continued graduate studies at Illinois, receiving his A.M in Mathematics in 1957, and his Ph.D. in electrical engineering in 1958.

-He worked as a research scientist at IBM's Thomas J. Watson Research Center in Yorktown, New York, then the world's leading site for computing research, where he rose to the position of Group Manager.
+He worked as a research scientist at IBM's Thomas J. Watson Research Center, where he rose to the position of Group Manager.
 While at IBM, he also taught as an adjunct professor at Columbia University, and authored several books on coding theory.
-In 1964, he left IBM to join the faculty of the University of Illinois at Urbana–Champaign as an associate professor in electrical engineering, rising to the rank of full professor in 1966.
-In 1969, he served as the E. A. Guillemin Visiting Professor at the University of Maryland, and in 1972, he served as a visiting professor at the Massachusetts Institute of Technology.
+In 1964, he left IBM to join the University of Illinois Urbana-Champaign as an associate professor in electrical engineering, rising to the rank of full professor in 1966.
+In 1969, he served as the E. A. Guillemin Visiting Professor at the University of Maryland, College Park, and in 1972, he served as a visiting professor at the Massachusetts Institute of Technology.
 He was appointed the director of the Coordinated Science Laboratory at Illinois in 1973, a role he held until his death in 1983.

-In recognition of his contributions to the University of Illinois and his research, the Electrical and Computer Engineering Department of the University of Illinois annually presents the Robert T. Chien Memorial Award for demonstrated research excellence to a PhD candidate in Electrical Engineering.
+In recognition of his contributions, the Electrical and Computer Engineering Department of the University of Illinois annually presents the Robert T. Chien Memorial Award for demonstrated research excellence to a PhD candidate in Electrical Engineering.